adiIspas/Hootsuite_Backend_API/README.md

 # Hootsuite_Backend_API
-API for adding and analysing transactions creating in PHP with Symfony.
+API for adding and analysing transactions creating in PHP with [Symfony](http://symfony.com/).
+For storage transactions I used [MongoDB](https://www.mongodb.com/).

 ## Running